SoftwareEngineeringToolDemos/ICSE-2012-xMapper/build-vm/README.md

 # Note
 * Please wait until "vagrant up" command has completed successfully before using the virtual machine.
-* If the VM prompts for login details or password details when the VM system goes to sleep, please use the following:
+* If the VM prompts for login details or password details when the VM system goes to sleep, please use the following:</br>
-Username : __vagrant__
+Username : __vagrant__ </br>
 Password : __vagrant__

 # Acknowledgments